 Problems and Proofing Behavior

 Don't fret too much if the queen cat aggression seems quite strong when the kittens are born.
 Give the mother cat a few weeks to adjust to her new role and see how her aggression levels are once the kittens are about a month old.
-Once the kittens are weaned, you can spay your female cat to prevent additional litters (and maternal aggression).
+Once the kittens are weaned, you can spay your female cat to prevent additional litters (and the maternal aggression that comes with new kittens).